DonavanCo/creditFraud/README.md

 # creditFraud
-Donavan Slack designed this project in Fall of 2023 as one of his first public projects.
-He hopes to inspire any other new or developing programmers to continue to never stop improving their skills and ALWAYS be willing to learn.
+## Donavan Slack ### designed these projects over the course of 2023
+as a collection of public projects.
+He hopes to inspire any new or developing programmers to continue to never stop improving their skills and ALWAYS be willing to learn.